How to Cite Sources

 For MLA, it’s similar, but you use the page number instead of the date of publication (Catt 17).
 Notice there isn’t a comma after the last name there, but the period still goes after the citation.

 Then, for both MLA and APA, at the end of the document, start a new page to list all the information of each source—this lets readers find the original sources.
 For MLA format, this page is titled “Works Cited.”
 For APA, it’s titled “References.”
 List all the sources you cited in alphabetical order by last name.
-PurdueOwl is really great for creating proper citations since you’ll need to include a lot more information (date, publisher, location, page number, etc.) and put it in a certain order with specific punctuation and style.
+PurdueOwl is really great for creating proper citations since you’ll need to include a lot more information on this page (date, publisher, location, page number, etc.) and put it in a certain order with specific punctuation and style.
 There are examples on that website to help you get all the information necessary depending on the type of source it is (blog post, book, newspaper article, website, etc.).

 Using Notes as Citations